ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Related Work

 \subsection{Multi-Agent Systems}

-LLM-based multi-agent systems are often coordinated through natural-language interaction, such as debate or role-playing~\cite{park2023generative,liang-etal-2024-encouraging,chen2024reconcile}.
-Beyond open-ended reasoning, agentic designs have been applied to information extraction (IE) and structured prediction: agents that update structured databases~\cite{jiao-etal-2024-text2db}, multi-agent deliberation for zero-shot relation triplet extraction~\cite{xu-etal-2024-two}, and debate-style coordination for zero-shot IE across types or tasks~\cite{lu-etal-2025-crossagentie}.
-Separately, artifact-centered frameworks coordinate agents via shared artifacts (e.g., code or documents) rather than chat-only communication~\cite{hong2024metagpt,qian2023communicative}, providing a stable coordination medium for collaboration.
+LLM-based multi-agent systems are often coordinated through natural-language interaction, such as debate, role-playing, and self-refinement~\cite{park2023generative,liang-etal-2024-encouraging,chen2024reconcile,madaan2023selfrefine}.
+Beyond open-ended reasoning, agentic designs have also been applied to information extraction (IE) and structured prediction, including agents that update structured databases~\cite{jiao-etal-2024-text2db}, multi-agent deliberation for zero-shot relation triplet extraction~\cite{xu-etal-2024-two}, and debate-style coordination for zero-shot IE across types or tasks~\cite{lu-etal-2025-crossagentie}.
+More recent frameworks further move beyond pure chat histories by coordinating agents through external tools, editable artifacts, or shared working memory~\cite{wu2024autogen,hong2024metagpt}.

-We follow this artifact-centered line, but instantiate the shared artifact (MEHG) and design auditable hypergraph operations that support iterative revision of cross-modal relevance before committing fine-grained role bindings in M2E2.